sendgrid/smtpapi-php/USAGE.md

 The `Header::addSendEachAt()` method is a good way to add the time to send at.

-This method requires a unix timestamp as the input.
+This method requires a Unix timestamp as the input.

 ```php
 $header->addSendEachAt(1508694645);